joshuaavalon/docker-cloudflare/README.md

 `TTL`: (OPTIONAL) Time to live for DNS record.
 Value of 1 is 'automatic'.
 Min value:120; Max value:2147483647.
 Default: `1`

 `PROXY`: (OPTIONAL) Whether the record is receiving the performance and security benefits of Cloudflare. `true` to enable; `false` to disable.
 Default: `true`

+`FORCE_CREATE`: (OPTIONAL) When set, a record will be created if one does not exist already.

+`RUNONCE`: (OPTIONAL) When set, only a single update is attempted, and the script exists without setting up a cron process.